redis/redis-doc/commands/zunion.md

-This command is similar to `ZUNIONSTORE`, but instead of storing the resulting sorted set, it is returned to the client.
+This command is similar to `ZUNIONSTORE`, but instead of storing the resulting [Redis sorted set](/docs/data-types/sorted-sets), it is returned to the client.

 For a description of the `WEIGHTS` and `AGGREGATE` options, see `ZUNIONSTORE`.